trstns/trstns.github.io/_posts/2020-10-31-shelly-garage-door-opener.md

 title: Using a Shelly 1 as a garage door opener with Home Assistant
 categories: [Home Assistant, Home Automation]
 header:
-  image: /images/shelly-garage-door-opener/mainimage.jpg
+  overlay_image: /images/shelly-garage-door-opener/mainimage.jpg
   caption: "Photo credit: [**Kevin Wolf**](https://unsplash.com/@kwlf)"
 toc: true
 toc_sticky: true
 excerpt: How I use a Shelly 1 as a garage door opener with Home Assistant using the stock Shelly firmware.
 ---

+**UPDATE: As of June 2022 Home Assistant is changing the way MQTT covers are defined in the yaml configuration files.
+I've updated this page to reflect the new way to configure MQTT covers.
+If you have followed this guide before September 2022, you may need to update your configuration so that it doesn't break.**

 I just bought a bunch of Shelly devices to use with Home Assistant and wanted to use one to control my garage door.
 I've seen a few guides but they all seem to tell you to flash the device with Tasmota or ESPhome which seemed unnecessary seeing as I don't have any other Tasmota/ESPhome devices (yet).
-I also haven't used MQTT yet so this was a goot opportunity to give that a go.
+I also haven't used MQTT yet so this was a good opportunity to give that a go.

 # Prerequisites